karlabbabic/outbreak-probabilities/src/outbreak_probabilities/README.md

-Folder for source code.
-The package name is 'outbreak_probabilities'.
+This directory holds the package 'outbreak_probabilities'.